IseeJ/CosmosPersona/README.md

 Follow me on instagram: @izonfalzo

 Please contact me at izeewj@gmail.com before you use the code.
 Those who forked the repo before I have made mine private please kindly take them down.
-I appreciated comments/corrections made in the feedback form, but I currently do not accept unsolicited contributions or pull requests.
+I appreciated comments/corrections made in the feedback form, but I currently do not accept unsolicited contributions or pull requests on here.
 Thank you for your understanding!

 Old link: https://iseej.github.io/CosmosPersona/